oracle/python-oracledb/doc/src/user_guide/initialization.rst

 **Setting thick_mode_dsn_passthrough**

+When :attr:`oracledb.defaults.thick_mode_dsn_passthrough
-When :ref:`oracledb.defaults.thick_mode_dsn_passthrough <defaults>` is *True*, it is the Oracle Client libraries that locate and read any optional ``tnsnames.ora`` configuration.
+<Defaults.thick_mode_dsn_passthrough>` is *True*, it is the Oracle Client
+libraries that locate and read any optional ``tnsnames.ora`` configuration.
 This was always the behavior of python-oracledb Thick mode in versions prior to 3.0, and is the default in python-oracledb 3.0 and later.

+Setting :attr:`oracledb.defaults.thick_mode_dsn_passthrough
-Setting :ref:`oracledb.defaults.thick_mode_dsn_passthrough <defaults>` to *False* makes Thick mode use the same heuristics as Thin mode regarding connection string parameter handling and reading any optional ``tnsnames.ora`` configuration file.
+<Defaults.thick_mode_dsn_passthrough>` to *False* makes Thick mode use the same
+heuristics as Thin mode regarding connection string parameter handling and reading any optional ``tnsnames.ora`` configuration file.

 Files such as ``sqlnet.ora`` and ``oraaccess.xml`` are only used by Thick mode.
-They are always located and read by Oracle Client libraries regardless of the :ref:`oracledb.defaults.thick_mode_dsn_passthrough <defaults>` value.
-The directory search heuristic is determined by the Oracle Client libraries at the time :meth:`oracledb.init_oracle_client()` is called, as shown above.
+They are always located and read by Oracle Client libraries regardless of the :attr:`oracledb.defaults.thick_mode_dsn_passthrough
+<Defaults.thick_mode_dsn_passthrough>` value.
+The directory search heuristic is
+determined by the Oracle Client libraries at the time :meth:`oracledb.init_oracle_client()` is called, as shown above.

+The :attr:`oracledb.defaults.thick_mode_dsn_passthrough
-The :ref:`oracledb.defaults.thick_mode_dsn_passthrough <defaults>` value is ignored in Thin mode.
+<Defaults.thick_mode_dsn_passthrough>` value is ignored in Thin mode.

 .. _envset: